Handling an IRS Notice: Expert Recommendations for Your Business

 Photo of laptop with the IRS logo on screen

-On a brighter note, many IRS notices can quickly and easily be resolved.
-And to reduce the number of notices you receive in the future, or avoid getting one altogether, it’s important to always file your tax returns correctly and on time.
+To help avoid getting an IRS notice, or reduce the number of notices you receive, it’s important to always file your tax returns correctly and on time.

 What is an IRS Notice?